LesleyLai/blog/src/content/blog/rust-manually-drop/en.md

 _First, for some context: I wrote this blog post more than a year ago but have yet to make it public since my mental health greatly degraded while I was still editing it.
 Now that I want to go back into blogging, I decide to release this post in its current form, though I lost interest in editing it._

 As programmers, "clean-up" always feels like the boring part of our code.
-Fortunately, in Rust, we destructors that help us to automatically write correct, ergonomic clean-up code.
+Fortunately, in Rust, we have destructors that help us to automatically write correct, ergonomic clean-up code.
 However, in the rare case where the order of destruction matters, compiler-generated destructor calls can be a hindrance.

 In this post, I will show you how to use the Rust standard library `ManuallyDrop` type to explicitly control how and when structure fields get dropped.